Our Mission

 Anti-bullying is promoted and educated throughout our program in several forms.
 For persons with Autism and Asperger’s, bullying may be difficult for them to identify, detect, and understand leaving them vulnerable targets for bullying.
 The impact of bullying can be significant for persons with high functioning Autism and Asperger’s and can include lowered self-esteem, heightened anxiety, depression, fear, refusal to attend school, isolation, suicidal ideation, and suicide.
 Askate offers a "safe environment" for persons with autism on all ends of the spectrum to not only learn a therapeutic skill but to learn it in a place where persons are accepting.

-Common challenges for persons diagnosed with autism
+Common challenges for persons diagnosed with autism or other neurodiversities

 Autism can affect one, several, or all areas of the whole body.
 Some common challenges for persons diagnosed with autism are: